 NORTH COVE, CONNECTICUT RIVER BELOW HARTFORD, OLD SAYBROOK (2nd CD) - The state of Connecticut is the sponsor for the maintenance dredging of about 286,000 cubic yards (CY) of silty material from the 11-foot entrance channel, 11-foot anchorage, and 6-foot anchorage.
 Dredging was completed using a mechanical dredge.
 Environmental approvals/permitting were obtained in June 2017.
 The work window was Oct.
 1, 2017 to Jan.
 31, 2018, for the 11-foot channel and anchorage, while the 6-foot anchorage could be dredged from Oct.
 1, 2017 to March 31, 2018.
 The contract was advertised for bid on July 21, 2017.
 Bids for the work were opened Aug.
 24, 2017.
 The contract was awarded on Sept.
 20, 2017 for \$4,283,562.50 to DonJon Marine Company, Inc., of Hillside, New Jersey.
 Mobilization and dredging work began on Nov.
 12, 2017.
-Work on the 11-foot channel and anchorage starting Feb.
+Work on the 11-foot channel and anchorage was completed on Jan.
+31, 2018, a requirement of the environmental coordination.
+A silt curtain was used on all areas of the 6-foot anchorage starting Feb.
 1, 2018 through the completion of the dredging activities.
 All dredging work was completed on March 19, 2018 with a total of 298,478 CY removed from the 11-foot channel and anchorage, and 6-foot anchorage.
 Two previously identified missing moorings were retrieved and returned to the harbormaster for future use.
 An environmental monitoring report confirming the validity of using the silt curtain during construction is expected to be completed in 2019.
 Project close out has begun and approximately \$2.7 million of excess funding returned to the non-federal sponsor.